-As April ended and May began, the flow of Canadians moving back ramped up in numbers again.
+Throughout the summer and through September of 2020 the flow of Canadians moving back ramped up in numbers again.
 And this surge of returnees continues even as you read this article.
 While I wouldn't describe it as an "exodus" from where they are living, it is definitely a very large homecoming to Canada from the U.S., Hong Kong, UAE, UK, Germany, Holland, and many other countries.

 In summary then, yes, more Canadians have been returning to Canada recently.
 Many, many more than in previous years.
 And from my work with lots of these returnees as my clients I can say that almost all found what they were looking for: Safety and the opportunity to create the life they desire in Canada.